ukcs485gFall2022/final-project-client-seunadekunle/README.md

 What features were added by you, this should be descriptions of features added from the [Code](https://uk.instructure.com/courses/2030626/assignments/11151475) and [Demo](https://uk.instructure.com/courses/2030626/assignments/11151413) parts of the final.
 Feel free to add any figures that may help describe a feature.
 Note that there should be information here about how the OCKTask/OCKHealthTask's and OCKCarePlan's you added pertain to your app.
 -->
 ## Contributions/Features
+- Custom linkview so users can learn more about motivation
+- Custom Survey that involves a motivational video that can be played
+- Ability to add Care Plans
+- Custom form so users can add their own task with the ability to select different schedules, plot type, assets, Card views, and Care Plans
+- Insights tab was added were plots could be shown with random colorful gradients
+- Trackscore is updated as user performs actions in the app and syncs with parse
+- Clean and minimalist UI that reflects the chosen color theme
+- Two custom cards, (LoggerCard and CounterCard) can be employed to track Quantitative and Qualitative data
+- Customized data shown for the different surveys employed in the app

 ## Final Checklist
 <!--